AndersDJohnson/use-redux-graphql/packages/use-redux-graphql-apollo/README.md

-# redux-graphql-apollo
+# use-redux-graphql-apollo

 Connect to your Redux state with a React Hook that does a client-side GraphQL query via Apollo.

 ⚛️:sunglasses:⚛️

 Don't use Apollo?
-See [`redux-graphql`](https://github.com/AndersDJohnson/redux-graphql/tree/master/packages/redux-graphql#readme).
+See [`use-redux-graphql`](https://github.com/AndersDJohnson/use-redux-graphql/tree/master/packages/use-redux-graphql#readme).

 This can help as you migrate an existing application from storing API response data in Redux and accessing through selectors toward fetching it from a GraphQL server via React Hooks.